maffkipp/my_travels_log/project-docs/UPDATE-PROCESS.md

     *side note: the term master refers to the master fork, you could also update a different branch by putting the name in.*

-3. Update your fork repo to
+3. Update your fork repo to your github then submit a pull request to turn your changes in to the master (managed by Francisco)
     ```git push origin master```